LoRyder1/LoRyder1.github.io/unit1_projects/Metoer.md

 What suprised me about Meteor was how quickly I was able to start building things that were actually kind of cool.
 Meteor is one of the easiest frameworks for beginners to learn.

+# It's ahead of the tech curve

+The web is becoming a real-time environment, but the shift won't happen purely based on the actions of the big companies with the big budgets.
+THe shift will happen as tools become available that allow small teams and individual developers to make real-time applications quickly and easily.
+Meteor is amongst the first wave of this tools and its 'all in one' approcah is surely going to make it a big player in the coming years.

+Long term mission : to build a new platform for cloud applications that will become ubiquitous as previous platoforms such as Unix, HTTP, and the relational database